JiriSlof/KnowledgeBase/MS Windows Server.md

 	- Restricted to 25 user accounts and 50 devices.

 - License for Virtual Machine (only with SA)
+  	- Possible since October 2022 for customers with Software Assurence or Subscription licenses.
+  	-

 ## Failover Scenarios